Business plan: Content

 Business plans are decision-making tools.
 The content and format of the business plan are determined by the goals and audience.
 For example, a business plan for a non-profit might discuss the fit between the business plan and the organization's mission.
-Banks are quite concerned about defaults, so a business plan for a bank loan will build a convincing case for the organization's ability to repay the loan.
-Venture capitalists are primarily concerned about initial investment, feasibility, and exit valuation.
-A business plan for a project requiring equity financing will need to explain why current resources, upcoming growth opportunities, and sustainable competitive advantage will lead to a high exit valuation.
+A business plan for a bank loan will demonstrate the organization's ability to repay the loan.
+A business plan for a project requiring equity financing will explain how current resources, anticipated growth opportunities, and sustainable competitive advantage will lead to a high exit valuation.

-Preparing a business plan draws on a wide range of knowledge from many different business disciplines: finance, human resource management, intellectual property management, supply chain management, operations management, and marketing, among others.
+Preparing a business plan draws on a wide range of knowledge from different business disciplines: finance, human resource management, intellectual property management, supply chain management, operations management, and marketing, among others.
 It can be helpful to view the business plan as a collection of sub-plans, one for each of the main business disciplines.

 "... a good business plan can help to make a good business credible, understandable, and attractive to someone who is unfamiliar with the business.
 Writing a good business plan can't guarantee success, but it can go a long way toward reducing the odds of failure."

-The creation of a business plan entails five distinct steps.
-The first step in creating a business plan is to lay out the main business concept.
-The second step is to gather data regarding how doable your idea is, including more specifics about what your business entails.
-Third is to take the information you gathered from step three and add some focus and polish your plan.
-After you do that, you can begin to create an outline of what your business plan is, including specifics regarding your business idea.
-The fifth and final step in the process is to take your information and write it out in a way what your investors will be inclined to invest in your business.
+The creation of a business plan may begin with laying out the primary business concept, followed by gathering data regarding feasibility, including specific details about what the business entails.
+Once the details are outlined and the business's function and objectives are clear, a formal business plan is prepared and presented to potential investors.